-In case you’re not convinced, I wanted to share some ways I’ve used it this past year to make my life easier and my site development cycle speedier.
+In case you’re not convinced, I wanted to share some ways I’ve used to make my life easier and my site development cycle speedier.
 I’ll break it down by the three available license options to give you an idea of what you can do at each level.

 Personal – $39 (The Basics)

 The personal plan only allows for use on a single site (but with unlimited forms).

 - Contact Form.
 In it’s simplest use (i.e. no fancy footwork required), Gravity Forms makes great a contact form.
 Every website needs one and while there are some decent free options out there (Contact Form 7 and Fast Secure Contact Form), Gravity Forms offers me the benefit of familiarity.
 I’ve used it on every site I’ve rolled out this past year and can set up a contact form with my eyes closed at this point.